capitalch/trace/tracking.md

 12. Total Debits / Credits
 13. Print view
 ## Bug fixes
-1. When new user is created there is null in database TraceEntry against buCode.
-If it is null then program fails.
-You need to manually set this field in PgAdmin.
-2. Permissions not working
-3. Provide days in sales report

 ## Planning
-                                                                                        1. Authentication and user management:                    1 week, 5th Feb 2022
-                                                                                            SuperAdmin: Manage admin users, Manage clients, Manage entities, Associate
-                                                                                            Admin: Check manage users, Manage BU.
-Complete manage roles.
-New Associate
-                                                                                        Global error catch mecanism.
-At present UI freezes when error happens
-                                                                                        Provide Subtitle wherever applicable
-                                                                                        2. Invoice correction:                                    2 days, 7th Feb
-                                                                                        Prevent inactive user from login and other works.
-                                                                                        5. Subledger billing:                                     2 days, 9th Feb
-                                                                                        13. Grid view provide title and subtitle                  2 days, 11 Mar

-                                                                                        6. Ledger subledger showing balance:                      2 days, 13th Feb
-                                                                                        11. Account balances in generic-vouchers                  3 days, 16th Mar
-                                                                                        14. Accounts master, when edited, data is not refreshed after saved, accounts creation          1 day, 17th Feb
-                                                                                        10. New account code create, immediate effect             3 days, 20th Feb

-                                                                                        1. Bug: Product category self edit, and also not refreshing
-                                                                                        2. Remaining of Opening stock and products                1 day, 4th Mar
-                                                                                        3. Bug while login, when press enter key                  .5 day, 5the Mar
-                                                                                        4. Bug fix: Opening account balances                      .5 day, 5th Mar
-                                                                                        2. When opening stock entry, if any new product is created it is not available, you need to refresh the whole software.
-This might be because of using setInBag('products')
-                                                                                        0. Root accessory refresh, Accounts master sorting, Category drop down show parent accessory one more level
-                                                                                        1. New query for contacts save taking care of existing contact returning the id

-Emergency bug fixes
-                                                                                        1. Change uid does not close the window
-                                                                                        2. When a new user is created and is not associated, and tries to login, program crashes without any warning
-                                                                                        3. When a new user is created since lastUsedBuCode in table TraceUser is null, the program crashes when Accounts menu item is clicked.

 0. Quick reports: Stock summary, daily sales, Jakar, orders, health
 2. Quick entry for HSN in products and sale
-2.1 Provide hsn in category leaf at product level

 1. Dashboard reports: Sales, Products
 2. provide search for customer list
 1. Give more info in view of sales, like gp, days